UW-UPL/Documentation/Coordinator-Responsibilities.md

 Each coordinator will agree to:

 0. Be a UW-Madison registered student.
 Graduate or Undergraduate, full or part time.
 If you stop being a registered student suddenly, you MUST relinquish your coordinator status, as per Bart Miller.
-1. Have a door code.
-Without a door code, one is not a coordinator.
+1. Have WisCard door access (a CURRENT coord must ask Bart for this.
+It requires the number on the back of the WisCard).
+Without access, one is not a coordinator.
 2. Be responsible for the lab when they're in it.
 3. Attend every coordinator meeting possible.
 4. Try their best to enforce the code of conduct.